wzding/SDC_nanodegree/CarND-Behavioral-Cloning-P3/writeup_report.md

 My model is a revised [NVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 18-24).

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 79).
+Afterwards, the image is cropped using a Cropping layer (code line 80).
+Here is an example image of center lane driving and the same image after cropping:

+![alt text][image1]
+![alt text][image2]

 ####2.
 Attempts to reduce overfitting in the model